leewtai/leewtai.github.io/setup/conda_and_navigator_setup.md

     ![Anaconda Navigator Environment Tab](images/anaconda_nav_environments.png)
 5. Create an environment called `text-mine` (or whatever you prefer) and use the dropdown menu to run under Python version 3.7, then choose `Create` (yes, even if you want R in the end).
     ![Anaconda Navigator Creating New Environments](images/anaconda_nav_create_env.png)
+6. Please continue to the section on [installing packages using Anaconda Navigator](#installing-packages-using-Anaconda-Navigator)

 #### Command line interface with Anaconda via conda